Quick Start

 script: echo "test job"

-section that indicates the tasks to execute when the stages
+to specify tasks to execute when stages fail.

 # Branch name